 On June 16, 1977, Pam Young and Peggy Jones, otherwise known as the Slob Sisters, hit rock bottom in their housekeeping and organizational endeavors.
 Looking around at the clutter and chaos left them feeling hopeless.
-After digging out and confronting all the truthful details of their failed attempts at organization, they decided to forgive themselves and start anew by creating a system that really worked for slobs just like them.
+After digging out and confronting all the truthful details of their failed attempts at organization, they decided to forgive themselves and start anew by creating a system that worked for slobs just like them.

 Their commitment to change their own lives has now changed the lives of countless other women who are now devoted to the system the Jones sisters created because it works.